Angiosperm Phylogeny Group: APG IV (2016)

 In the development of a fourth version there was some controversy over the methodology, and the development of a consensus proved more difficult than in previous iterations.
 In particular Peter Stevens questioned the validity of discussions regarding family delimitation in the absence of changes of phylogenetic relationships.

 Further progress was made by the use of large banks of genes, including those of plastid, mitochondrial and nuclear ribosomal origin, such as that of Douglas Soltis and colleagues (2011).
 The fourth version was finally published in 2016.
 It arose from an international conference hosted at the Royal Botanical Gardens in September 2015 and also an online survey of botanists and other users.
 The broad outline of the system remains unchanged but several new orders are included (Boraginales, Dilleniales, Icacinales, Metteniusales and Vahliales), some new families are recognised (Kewaceae, Macarthuriaceae, Maundiaceae, Mazaceae, Microteaceae, Nyssaceae, Peraceae, Petenaeaceae and Petiveriaceae) and some previously recognised families are lumped (Aristolochiaceae now includes Lactoridaceae and Hydnoraceae; Restionaceae now re-includes Anarthriaceae and Centrolepidaceae; and Buxaceae now includes Haptanthaceae).
 Due to nomenclatural issues, the family name Asphodelaceae is used instead of Xanthorrhoeaceae, and Francoaceae is used instead of Melianthaceae (and now also includes Vivianiaceae).
 This brings the total number of orders and families recognized in the APG system to 64 and 416, respectively.
 Two additional informal major clades, superrosids and superasterids, that each comprise the additional orders that are included in the larger clades dominated by the rosids and asterids are also included.
 APG IV also uses the linear approach (LAPG) as advocated by Haston et al. (2009) In a supplemental file Byng et al. provide an alphabetical list of families by orders.

+APG V (2026)

+The fifth version is marked by greater reliance on nuclear genes.
+The ten-year expansion of molecular data sets has contributed to a clearer resolution of certain parts of the angiosperm tree.
+Two new orders are recognized: Oncothecales and Cardiopteridales (including Cardiopteridaceae and Stemonuraceae).
+The fabids have been restricted to merely four orders, all nitrogen-fixing, with the former "COM clade" now being understood as a polyphyletic assemblage within the malvids.